 This is not a combat-focused larp, and we don’t expect battles to be the focus of play.
 But they will happen!

 If combat occurs, it should be played out using physical acting.
 Fighting is not about real-world athletic skill, but about theatrics.
-You can use fake punches and kicks, but stop short of really hitting the person, and make your attacks very big and exaggerated so that your opponent can give a big reaction.
+You can use fake punches and kicks, but stop short of really hitting the person.
+Make your attacks very big and exaggerated so that your opponent can give a big reaction.

 Any physical contact is by consent only.
 Before a fight, combatants should privately agree on how they want to play out the fight – are we doing fake punches and kicks? real grabs?
 Light throws?
 Usually, combatants will pre-determine who will win the fight, mainly based on what makes sense, or what would be a more fun outcome.
 If they can’t agree, they can throw rock/paper/scissors.
 Then, they’ll act out the fight.